Urban renewal: Taiwan

-A project named Xinyi Special District in Taipei, transformed large disused industrial sites into a new commercial district.
+A project named Xinyi Special District in Taipei transformed large disused industrial sites into a new commercial district.

+Taiwan's urban planning is governed primarily by the Urban Planning Act, which delineates three types of plans: city/town plans, countryside street plans, and special district plans, distinguishing between new urban developments and renewal of older, dilapidated areas.
+Local governments periodically update their plans, aligning with national policies on sustainable land use, green space, disaster mitigation, and urban–rural integration.

 In Taipei, Taiwan, Xinyi Special District is a known example of an urban renewal project.
 Its historical development began in 1976, when the Taipei Municipal Government accepted the proposal to redevelop the area east of the Sun Yat-Sen Memorial Hall.
 The goal of this redevelopment was to set up a secondary commercial center away from the more crowded old city center (Taipei Station, Ximending area).
 The redevelopment hoped to increase the prosperity of the eastern district and the convenience of urban life for existing residents.
 The center's purpose was to expand business investment in the area and attract international financial services and technology firms.
 It also planned for residential development by building a completely new community.
 The Xinyi Project Area is the only commercial development area in Taipei with a wholly planned street and urban design.
 In addition to attracting corporations, it also features large retail spaces, department stores, and shopping malls.
 Xinyi Special District is now the prime central business district of Taipei.